NFL WEEK 1

 Round of 16 Sunday is the marquee card of the round.
 East Rutherford has Brazil — the champion board's biggest value side — against Erling Haaland's Norway, and Mexico City has England walking into a packed Estadio Banorte as the clear model favorite over the host.
 The July 5 knockout card from The 7 Oracles at PredictionMarketsPicks.

-World Cup 2026 Sunday July 5 best plays — Round of 16 fixtures Brazil vs. Norway at MetLife Stadium and Mexico vs. England at Estadio Banorte, with the model reading Brazil as the champion-board value side and England as the clear favorite over the host, from PredictionMarketsPicks.
+World Cup 2026 July 5 best plays: Round of 16 fixtures Brazil vs. Norway and Mexico vs. England, with Brazil the champion-board value side.

-World Cup 2026 Sunday July 5 best plays — Round of 16 fixtures Brazil vs. Norway at MetLife Stadium and Mexico vs. England at Estadio Banorte, with the model reading Brazil as the champion-board value side and England as the clear favorite over the host, from PredictionMarketsPicks.
+World Cup 2026 July 5 best plays: Round of 16 fixtures Brazil vs. Norway and Mexico vs. England, with Brazil the champion-board value side.

 BR